SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ### Wiring

 To solder the different components together you need some kind of wiring.
 You probably have some old cables lying around, maybe a VGA cable you can open up, or ethernet, or usb.
 You can also get new wire.
-Or get new cable, 22 AWG 5m ([Aliexpress](https://www.aliexpress.com/item/1005002632016529.html)) for $2.27.
+You can get 22 AWG 5m ([Aliexpress](https://www.aliexpress.com/item/1005002632016529.html)) for $2.27.

-If you're getting the Core Set or Enhanced Core Set, it's also nice to have some connectors so you can easily remove the extensions if needed.
+If you’re getting the Core Set or Enhanced Core Set, it’s also convenient to have some connectors so you can easily remove the extensions if needed.
 You can use 5 pin JST connectors ([Aliexpress](https://www.aliexpress.com/item/1005002304293157.html)), 5 pcs for $1.55.

 ### Cases